Alice7H/wishlist/README.md

 It aims to list goods or services that a person wants.

-The total of desired products appears at the bottom of the page.
+The total of wished products appears at the bottom of the page.

 The list can be sorted by product/service name, price and by id.